TIBCOSoftware/sonar-bw/docs/INSTALLATION.md

 In this configuration, the plugin is installed within a SonarQube system and contributes to the facilities provided by SonarQube.

-The plugin is compatible with and tested on SonarQube versions 9 and 10.
+The plugin is compatible with and tested on SonarQube versions 10.x

 ## Set up SonarQube